felixongom/diteorm/README.md

 DATABASE_NAME = schooldb
 RUN_SCHEMA = 1
 ```
-- **DRIVER** is the type of database management system you are using.
+- **DRIVER** is the database management system you are using.
 The value is sqlite.
 - **DATABASE_NAME** is the name of the database you are using.
 The value is the name of your database like 'school_database'.

 #### Setup for mysql, sqlserver, postgre.